YuanHBS/Patent-Counts-and-Citation-Prediction/README.md

 3). regressions: https://drive.google.com/open?id=1JMVliMHN57GnhWtwlkqfqBiOtf6-H7OH

 Please download these datasets from the Google Drive links.
-Then the code from the Github would be able to run.
+Then the code from the Github would be able to run on these datasets and do the predictions.